 Any natural beauty I take delight in, every photograph I click, every person from another culture I connect with– bears my grandmother’s heart.
 She is with me on every mountain top.
 Her footsteps blend with mine on powdery beaches and I feel her presence at both sunrise and sunset.

 Why do I travel?
 There are so many reasons.
 Travel develops empathy for other cultures and expands knowledge.
 When I’m on the road, I find out more about myself.
 Journeys expand my soul.
 Away from home, I remove the blinders and meet new friends or experience adventure.
-Join me through this blog and let’s plan the next great escape together.
+Let’s wander with my grandmother’s spirit around the world.